 RABBI MOSHE BEN-CHAIM

-If one leads a life in search of truth, meaning the ideals of the Torah and facts about the universe, the soul will achieve a state of continued involvement in the world of ideas, which is eternal: the afterlife.
+Death is a physical occurrence which does not effect our metaphysical element, our soul.
+A soul is not physical, and is not effected by the end of bodily functions.
+If one leads a life in search of truth, meaning the ideals of the Torah and truths about the universe, the soul will achieve a state of continued involvement in the world of ideas, which is eternal: the afterlife.
 Conversely, one who leads a purely physical hedonistic existence will not—according to Maimonides—have any existence once deceased.
 Maimonides wrote:

 The World to Come there is neither body nor physicality, only the souls of the righteous divested of body as are the ministering angels.
 Inasmuch as it harbors no concrete forms there is no need there for eating, drinking, or other of the bodily necessities of the sons of man in this world; neither will any of the many things which happen to bodies in this world come to pass there, as, for instance, sitting down, standing up, sleep, death, sadness, mirth or the like.
 Thus did the ancient sages say, “In the World to Come there is no eating, no drinking, and no family life, except that the righteous are sitting, graced with crowns upon their heads, and indulge in feasting upon the luminousness of the Shekinah (God’s presence).”
 (Laws of Repentance 8:2)

-This is a metaphor: the righteous will be merited by their learning (crowns) which brought them to the point of having such appreciation for knowledge, that they will continue in this enjoyment (enjoying God’s wisdom) in the afterlife.
+This is a metaphor: the righteous will be merited by their learning (crowns) which brought them to the point of having such appreciation for knowledge, that they will continue in this enjoyment (enjoying God’s wisdom) in the afterlife, but on a greater level.
 This is the ultimate reward, the continued state of the perception of ideas.

 Knowledge is the most enjoyable pursuit.
 If one delves into study, he will eventually see this is so, and he will enjoy the pursuit of wisdom for its own sake, and not with the ulterior motive of securing the afterlife.

 The pursuit of knowledge for its own sake is man’s purpose.
 But if pursuing knowledge doesn’t lead to valuing it for itself, it is worthless.
-Knowledge benefits man beyond all else, as it benefit man’s central component: his soul.
+Knowledge benefits man beyond all else, as it benefits man’s central component: his soul.
 As one partakes of what is true, he learns God’s wisdom and delights in refreshing discoveries daily.
 The afterlife is a continuation of this enjoyable pursuit.
 But if one imagines the afterlife as some mysterious reward for learning and Torah observance, he elevates a blank imagination as greater than learning.
-His learning isn’t for the learning itself.
+His learning isn’t for the learning itself, and therefore his learning is of little worth, and even of questionable worth altogether.
 Had the person realized the good which pursuing knowledge offers, he would be content to study for its beauty alone, without an ulterior motive.
 This involvement in learning for its own sake would offer this person an eternity of happiness.
 And as he became more interested in the world of ideas through learning, he would cleave more and more to it, abandoning all other pursuits.
 Since the afterlife is metaphysical (purely wisdom), this person will naturally be in a state of bliss after death.
 If on the other hand, one only learns as he assumes an imagined reward to follow, he will be sorely disappointed at the end of days.
 As he imagined the afterlife to be that which it is not.

 what is god, purpose of life, Jewish Philosophy, Torah Philosophy, Bible Philosophy, Philosophy of Judaism, torah study, study torah, torah, learn torah, the torah, bible study god, God, Bible, New Testament, jesus, mary, bible, abrham, isaac, jacob, 12 tribes, temple, church, moses, judaism, jewish, judaic, judaism, jew, holocaust, testament, new testament, religion, afterlife, after life, heaven, hell, jesus, moshe, hashem, abraham, jacob, isaac, gold calf, golden calf, sin, satan, devil, sin, punishment, reward, life, meaning of life, orthodox judaism, olam haba, saint, astrology, mysticism, mystical, chabad, astrology, judaism astrology, rational judaism, rationality, rational torah